trezor/trezor-suite/packages/transport/packages/transport/trezor-link/trezor-link/README.md

 Trezor-link
 ====

-*DO NOT USE THIS YET - IT IS STILL IN DEVELOPMENT AND THE API IS CHANGING RAPIDLY*

 Library for low-level communication with TREZOR.

 Intended as a "building block" for other packages - it is used in trezor.js and chrome extension.

-*You probably don't want to use this package directly.* For communicating with Trezor with a more high-level API, use trezor.js (TODO).
+*You probably don't want to use this package directly.* For communication with Trezor with a more high-level API, use [trezor.js](https://www.npmjs.com/package/trezor.js).

 How to use
 -----